 Affluence estimates that around 90% of managed funds fail to beat the underlying market in which they invest over the long term, after fees and costs.
 While this can be disheartening, there are still a great number of funds run by exceptional managers, using differentiated investment strategies, that can help to deliver great returns while also diversifying your investment portfolio.

-At Affluence, we recently undertook a year-long project to assess the best managed funds.
-This guide contains insights on how we did it and what we looked for.
+At Affluence, we are continually assessing the best managed funds.
+This guide contains insights on how we do it and what we look for.

 We have not included a list of the best managed funds in this guide, because our views change over time, based on the performance of the manager and our opinion on the value of the underlying markets they invest in.
-You can access an up to date list of our key investment holdings for our flagship Affluence Investment Fund at any time, by registering as an Affluence Member on our website (www.affluencefunds. com.au).
+You can access an up to date list of our key investment holdings for our flagship Affluence Investment Fund at any time, by registering as an Affluence Member on our website (www.affluencefunds.com.au).